 More Dog Breeds and Further Research

-If you’re interested in breeds similar to the Glen of Imaal, check out:
+If you’re interested in similar breeds, check out:

 There’s a whole world of potential dog breeds out there—with a little research, you can find the right one to bring home!

 Are Glen of Imaal terriers good family dogs?

 Glen of Imaal terriers generally do moderately well with kids when they’ve had proper training and socialization.
 They can be good for respectful older children, but they might not always tolerant young kids.